• Jul 19, 2024

 Executing a global content strategy with a DXP

 To serve a global audience, brands also need to have adequate systems in place for translation and localization of the content they produce.
-But, with the difficulties associated with creating content to meet the needs of one region, how can brands do it globally?
-The answer is with a digital experience platform (DXP).
+Google’s Consumer Insights reveal that for ecommerce clients, the ability to find information in their native language can be even more significant than a good price.

 What is a global content strategy?

-A content strategy is a process for the planning, creation, delivery, maintenance and management of content.
-For a global content strategy, it also includes executing at scale, and for a worldwide audience.
+A content strategy is a process for planning, creating, delivering, maintaining, and managing content.
+For a global content strategy, it also includes executing at scale and for a worldwide audience.

 A global content strategy can be complicated, but for many multinational companies, it is a necessity.
 While content may resonate well with a brand’s central region, the same content might not have the desired effect elsewhere.
 Companies strive to have a unified message that indicates the general message that the brand wants to convey, but it is also essential to consider the customer experience.